 The Scriptures emphasize the loyalty of Jesus to the Holy Creator.
 Joseph and Mary showed this when they found Jesus inside the temple and asked Him, “Why have you done this to us?
 You had your father and me worried sick,” and Jesus answered, “Why did you look for me?
 Didn’t you know I should be in the house of my Father?”

-It illustrates how Jesus’ obedience is to His heavenly Father and not to His parents.
+It illustrates how Jesus’ obedience is to His heavenly Father.
 This act shows that wisdom isn’t an accumulation of ideas and knowledge.
 It’s an application of learning.
 Individuals are wise because they apply everything the Scriptures say.

 A wise person doesn’t know the truth of the Holy God but applies it no matter the circumstances.
 Wisdom doesn’t manifest itself in obedience but grows in it.